lc8631058/Lane_Lines_Detection_and_Marking_using_Multiple_Visual_Features_and_Perspective_Transformation/README.md

 ![alt text][image5]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how I identified lane-line pixels and fit their positions with a polynomial?

 I use `sliding_window_search` function to find the lane line in the first frame of video.
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this (Cells with title "Detect lane pixels and fit to find the lane boundary"):

 ![alt text][image7]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how I calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in the code cells with title "From now, let's test on videos", the `calculate_curvature_radius` function calculates the curvature of lane line and the function `process_frames` estimates the bias of vehicle's position from center.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Provide an example image of my result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in `process_frames` function on every frames of video.
 Here is an example of my result on a test image: